Vyral/scott-hoffman/_posts/2020-06-02-how-our-triangle-market-is-faring-amid-covid-19.md

 ---
 layout: post
-title: How Our Triangle Market is Faring Amid COVID-19
+title: How Our Triangle Market Is Faring Amid COVID-19
 date: 2020-06-02 19:14:51
 tags:
   - Market Update